TrashMob-eco/TrashMob/README.md

 **Meet up.
 Clean up.
 Feel good.**

 # What is TrashMob?
 TrashMob is a website dedicated to organizing groups of people to clean up the world we live in.
-Users create cleanup events, publicize them, and recruit people to join up, as well as ask for assistance from sponsors to help haul away the garbage once it is gathered.
+Users create cleanup events, publicize them, and recruit people to join up, as well as ask for assistance from communities and partners to help haul away the garbage once it is gathered.
 The idea is to turn what can be an intimidating process for event organizers into a few mouse clicks and simple forms.
 And once the process is simple, events will spring up all over the world, and the cleanup of the world can begin.

 # Where did this idea come from?
 Years ago, Scott Hanselman (and others at Microsoft) built out the NerdDinner.com site as a demo of the capabilities of ASP.NET MVC.
 I actually went to a bunch of the nerd dinners which were fantastic and had a huge roll in my career, including eventually leading me to join Microsoft.
 This site is based on both that code and the idea that getting people together to do small good things results in larger good things in the long term.

 My passion is fixing problems we have on the planet with pollution and climate change.
 I've been thinking about what technology can do to help in these areas, without creating more problems.
 And I keep coming back to the thought that a lot of this is a human problem.
 People want to help and they want to fix things, but they don't know where to start.
 Other people have ideas on where to start, but not enough help to get started.

-I read about a guy in California named [Edgar McGregor](https://twitter.com/edgarrmcgregor), who has spent over 600 days cleaning up a park in his community, two pails of litter at a time, and I thought, that was a great idea.
+I read about a guy in California named [Edgar McGregor](https://twitter.com/edgarrmcgregor), who has spent over 1100 days cleaning up a park in his community, two pails of litter at a time, and I thought, that was a great idea.
 His actions inspired me to get out and clean up a local park one Saturday.
 It was fun and rewarding and other people saw what I was doing on my own and I know I have already inspired others to do the same.
 And then I passed by an area of town that is completely covered in trash and I thought "this is too much for me alone.
 It would be great to have a group of people descend on this area like a mob and clean it up in an hour or two".
 And my idea for TrashMob.eco was born.

 Basically, TrashMob is the NerdDinner.com site re-purposed to allow people to start mobs of their own to tackle cleanup or whatever needs doing.
 And I keep coming up with more and more ideas for it.
 I'm hoping this site grows organically because of the good that we can do we get together.